MTPano: Multi-Task Panoramic Scene Understanding via Label-Free Integration of Dense Prediction Priors: More Visualized Results

 \section{More Visualized Results}

-We show more comparisons with SoTA methods in Fig.~\ref{fig:vis_comp_more}.
-We present extensive additional qualitative results in the accompanying supplementary webpage (HTML).
-We provide a gallery of 242 diverse samples from our synthetic dataset and in-the-wild captures, showcasing MTPano's robust performance across semantic segmentation, depth estimation, and surface normal prediction in varied lighting and scene conditions.
-Readers are encouraged to browse the HTML file for a comprehensive assessment of the visual quality and cross-task consistency.
-We randomly picked some of them in Fig.~\ref{fig:vis_more}.
+We visualize more samples in Fig.~\ref{fig:vis_comp_more} generated by DiT360~\cite{feng2025dit360} to showcasing MTPano's robust performance across semantic segmentation, depth estimation, and surface normal prediction in varied lighting and scene conditions.
+The semantic category is grounded on ADE20k for these samples.